Infowars’ Alex Jones In Custody Battle, Ex-Wife Says “Not Stable” Alex Even Discusses J-Lo’s Rape On Air

 President Trump has also repeated his belief that in New Jersey after 9/11, there were thousands of Muslims cheering over the deaths of their fellow Americans.
 And while not all of these conspiracy theories that Trump supports were invented by Alex Jones, it is Jones who makes them more widely known.

 Other conspiracy theories that Alex Jones has propagated over the years include claiming that the mass shooting at Sandy Hook was merely a hoax.
-He was also a proponent of the “Pizzagate” theory, and told listeners to investigate claims themselves that Hillary Clinton and her friends were the operators of a pedophilia ring from a pizza shop known as Comet Ping Pong.
+He was also a proponent of the “Pizzagate” theory and told listeners to investigate claims themselves that Hillary Clinton and her friends were the operators of a pedophilia ring from a pizza shop known as Comet Ping Pong.

 What do you think of Alex Jones and his lawyer’s comments that he is just a performance artist and do you agree or disagree that his wife should have custody of their children?